nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 contact information.

 <div class="span" class="alert alert-success">
-:bulb: **Tips**: CoDoc also supports GUI, so you can click on the name of different tabs to switch between tabs.
+:bulb: <b>Tips:</b> CoDoc also supports GUI, so you can click on the name of different tabs to switch between tabs.
 </div>

 **Related:** [Viewing a person/Changing tabs: `view`](#2-viewing-a-person)